derhuerst/self-decrypting-html-page/readme.md

 The idea is two have a tool that encrypts any message/secret and generates something that can decrypt itself.
 I see two advantages of the HTML-based solution over others:

 - **low entry-barrier**: Everyone has a web browser.
 Everyone with a reasonably modern browser will be able to use the tool, without installing anything.
 It is also more platform-independent than other solutions.
-- **self-contained**: The generated self-decrypting page contains all the logic it needs to decrypt the encrypted messages it contains.
-It can be easily stored as a file.
+- **self-contained**: The generated page has all the logic built-in that it needs to decrypt the encrypted message.
+It can be stored as a standalone file.

 With `self-decrypting-html-page`, you can use this functionality anywhere.
 Consider the example below.